-Declan Brennan as Master of Ceremonies during the Think Global Awards live online presentation on 21 April 2021.
+Declan Brennan as Master of Ceremonies at Think Global Awards live online presentation in 2021 (top) and 2022 (bottom).

 The role of Master of Ceremonies, MC, or Emcee combines aspects of both presentation and performance.
 However, the stars of an awards event are the ones who have done all the advance work – the organisers, the entrants and the winners.
 With the ‘I’s dotted and the ‘T’s crossed, my role as MC is to join the various pieces as seamlessly as possible.
 What could go wrong?!
-Well, since I began presenting the ‘Think Global Awards’ in 2019, a global pandemic could and did force the organisers to change their best laid plans from the live presentation over dinner, which they organised in 2019, to a rapid response pre-recorded event in 2020, and then back to a live presentation for 2021, in the format of an online Zoom Webinar.
-It will be interesting to see what 2022 may hold – a combination of all three formats?
-As is the case with arranging many things these days, plans will most likely need to remain flexible and adaptable.
+Well, since I began presenting the ‘Think Global Awards’ in 2019, a global pandemic could and did force the organisers to change their best laid plans from the live presentation over dinner, which they organised in 2019, to a rapid response pre-recorded event in 2020, and then back to live presentations in April of 2021 and 2022, in the format of an online Zoom Webinar.

 The Think Global Awards, which opens for entries between September and November each year, has been running since 2018.
 It's a way of recognising achievements and promoting an awareness of thinking globally for individuals, communities, start-ups, small and medium-sized businesses, global brands, and large-scale international organisations.